0xPolygon/polygon-edge-docs/docs/consensus/pos-concepts.md

 ## Epoch Blocks

-**Epoch Blocks** are a concept introduced in the PoS implementation of IBFT in Polygon SDK.
+**Epoch Blocks** are a concept introduced in the PoS implementation of IBFT in Polygon Edge.

 Essentially, epoch blocks are special blocks that contain **no transactions** and occur only at **the end of an epoch**.
 For example, if the **epoch size** is set to `50` blocks, epoch blocks would be considered to be blocks `50`, `100`